-The Digital Heritage Network was established in 2014 on the initiative of the Dutch Ministry of Education, Culture and Science.
-The members of the Network are large, national institutions that strive to professionally preserve and manage digital data (the National Library, The Netherlands Institute for Sound and Vision, the Netherlands Cultural Heritage Agency, the Humanities Cluster of the Royal Netherlands Academy of Arts and Sciences, and the National Archive), the DEN Foundation, the INNL portal, and a growing number of associations and individuals both within and outside the heritage sector.
+The Dutch Digital Heritage Network was established in 2014 on the initiative of the Dutch Ministry of Education, Culture and Science.
+The founders of the Network are large, national institutions that strive to professionally preserve and manage digital data (the National Library, The Netherlands Institute for Sound and Vision, the Netherlands Cultural Heritage Agency, the Humanities Cluster of the Royal Netherlands Academy of Arts and Sciences, and the National Archive), the DEN Foundation and the INNL portal.
+Since then, a growing number of heritage organizations and portals (theme based, region based and domain based) both within and outside the heritage sector have joined.
 We encourage all professionals and organisations to join this movement and take part in the network.
 Also, we highly value our relations with international partners, as digital heritage should cross all borders.